 The cost of this is rather high, I am a Body Shop lover but would still struggle to pay that amount out had I not already used this that is.
 Now I know just how good this is I will buy it for myself.
 Although £9.00 is a lot it does last and would only work out at between £2.25 and £3.00 a month.
 Doesn't sound so bad when put that way does it.I am very impressed with the moisturising properties of this cream and most definitely strongly recommend it to anyone that wants a rich hand cream.
 I am going to give it a four star rating but would happily give it four and a half really.
 It is only really let down by the price.

 Of course all a Body Shop review cannot be left lacking the fact that they do not test their products on animals.

-The Body Shops website is a great place to look round for more information on products, the charities they are involved with and to find out where your local store is located.
+I have uploaded a picture of this product and some of the others that The Body Shop offers in their almond oil hand products.The Body Shops website is a great place to look round for more information on products, the charities they are involved with and to find out where your local store is located.
 You can also buy online with reasonable postage charges and I have found quite rapid delivery.

 Here is a full ingredients list for those that may be interested.